scrapy/scrapy/docs/topics/xpath-tutorial.rst

 Elements can have children -- the root node being the ancestor of them all.
 Their children can also have children and so on.
 Sometimes, elements only have one child.
+This hierarchy forms a family tree of nodes.

 .. note::
-    **text nodes are not elements.** They do not have children nodes.
+    **Text nodes are not elements.** (They are still nodes, obviously.)
-    But text nodes are always children of some element.
+    They do not have children nodes, but they are always children of some element.

     Therefore, text nodes are always leaves of the document tree.

 We said earlier that the document element is a child of the root node.
 In fact, the document element is the only child of the root node.
-And for our sample HTML document, it's the top-level ``<html>`` element.
+And for our sample HTML document, it's the top-level ``<html>...</html>`` element.
-Still, selecting it will return a single-node node-set:
+Still, selecting it will return a single-node node-set, the XPath expression being ``/*``:

 .. xpathdemo:: /*